 The Waiting Room - Again

-On May 2, 2017, husband Chuck will be having brain surgery to treat hemifacial spasms that affect his sight and speech and sometimes freeze the left side of his face into a grimace.
+On May 2, 2017, my husband Chuck will be having brain surgery to treat hemifacial spasms that affect his sight and speech, and sometimes freeze the left side of his face into a grimace.
 The spasms started over three years ago and have progressed to affecting him almost 24/7.
 When they are bad, he is unable to read, one of his favorite past times, or see his notes when preaching or teaching.
 He described the spasms as feeling like he has a tens machine on his face, with no let up in sight.